Estimate Time5 min

 These mistakes are more likely when you prepare a paper return yourself.
 Tax software or a professional tax preparer could catch such mistakes before you file.

 Another possible reason for a delay: filing early.
-It seems counterintuitive, but early birds do not always get the quickest refund.
+While it may seem counterintuitive, early birds don't always get the quickest refund.
 The IRS could still change the tax code after tax season has begun, or a tax document you didn't realize was necessary for filing may not have arrived before you file.
 If you file without that information, you'll need to file an amended return.

 On the flip side, if you wait until the last minute to file, your refund could take longer because of all the returns coming in, especially if you file by mail.
 The longer you wait, the longer a potential scammer has to steal your identity and file a fraudulent return under your name.
 This would delay your tax refund as you and the IRS sort out the problem.